semrush/intergalactic/website/docs/components/input-phone/input-phone.md

 ## Description

-**Input** is a component designed to facilitate the entry of phone numbers using a [mask](/components/input-mask/input-mask).
-This input field ensures that users can enter their phone numbers correctly without any uncertainty about the format.
+**InputPhone** is a pattern designed to facilitate the entry of phone numbers using a [mask](/components/input-mask/input-mask).
+This input ensures that users can enter their phone numbers correctly without any uncertainty about the format.

 ### Recommendations for using this input